GlacieTeam/AntiXray/README.md

 # Installation
 ## Endstone
-1. Download the Mod File Download the latest version of the Mod file from the Releases page
+1. Download the Mod File Download the latest version of the Mod file from the [Releases](https://github.com/GlacieTeam/AntiXray/releases) page
-2. Place the File Place the downloaded Mod file in the server's plugin directory.
+2. Place the File Place the downloaded Mod file in the `./plugins` directory.
 3. Restart the Server Restart the server to load the Mod.
 ## LeviLamina
 - Install this mod using Lip.